race-mlk-march-on-washington.jpg

 This is an evangelistic message that highlights the Christian-led and Christian-influenced non-violent resistance movements throughout the world in the 20th century.
 They show the connections and spiritual vitality of Christian faith under empire or empire-like oppression.

-Race and Politics: Topics:
+Race and Power: Topics:

 Christian Restorative Justice Critique of the Right: Domestic Policy Topics: